 Buying your first DSLR?
 Or looking for a fuss-free model as a gift for someone for Christmas?
+Thinking of splashing out on a Black Friday camera deal?
 Our favorite DSLR for beginners right now is Nikon's D3500 and we've searched high and low to find you the best prices on this fabulous little DSLR.

 In the UK, Amazon is currently selling the model with its AF-P DX 18-55mm f/3.5-5.6G VR kit lens for just £399.
 You can get it even cheaper if you opt for the non-VR kit lens, that package retailing at just £379, but the extra £20 for the VR kit is well, well worth it as it will give you sharper images when using slower shutter speeds and longer focal lengths.

 If you in the US, the news is even better.
 You can currently grab the D3500 with both the AF-P DX 18-55mm f/3.5-5.6G VR and AF-P DX 70-300mm f/4.5-6.3G ED lenses for just $496.95 over at B&H. Taking the camera’s APS-C sensor into account, that gives you an effective focal range of 27-450mm between the two lenses – perfect if you have some vacations planned, or if you find the 55mm end of the regular kit lens a little short.

 £499 now £399 at Amazon.co.uk